AITO M9: Extended range electric

-The EREV version of M9 is equipped with a 112 kW 1.5-liter turbocharged port-injected petrol engine acting as a generator.
+The EREV version of M9 is equipped with a 112 kW 1.5-liter turbocharged port-injected gasoline engine acting as a generator.
 The all-wheel drive layout is powered by two electric motors producing a total of 365 kW.
 The front motor provides a power output of 165 kW and 315 Nm of torque, while the rear motor provides 200 kW and 360 Nm of torque.
 It is available with two battery options, 42 kWh or 52 kWh NMC batteries from CATL, supporting maximum all-electric ranges of 225 km and 275 km respectively, while the combined range reaches 1362 km or 1402 km km.
 (Note: Under fully charged conditions, the M9 EREV's CLTC combined range and pure electric range data come from Seres Group Testing Center, using 21-inch low-wind resistance wheels and a 52 kWh battery.)
 It has a 0-100 km/h acceleration time of 4.9 seconds.

 For 2025, the smaller 42 kWh battery pack is dropped and the 1.5-litre engine was replaced with the newer HG15T model outputting 118 kW.
 The 52 kWh battery now provides all-electric range ratings between 266-290. km, and a combined range between 1417-1474 km depending on the configuration.